tiwa-codes/scripture-sync/README.md

 ### Manual Testing
 1. Use the "Test Transcription" button in the dashboard
-2. Try search queries: "God so loved the world", "Lord is my shepherd"
+2. Try search queries: "God so loved the world", "Lord is my shepherd", `Genesis 2:19 NIV`
 3. Test WebSocket by opening multiple browser tabs
 4. Test lock functionality